Who We Are, To The Extent That We Know

 A former Navy Lieutenant with two deployments to the Gulf in support of Desert Watch flying H60 Seahawks on board the aircraft carriers USS Nimitz and USS Constellation.
 After his deployments and a tour as an instructor pilot at North Island in San Diego, he left the Navy primarily because of the Don't Ask, Don't Tell policy.
 After five years as a financial consultant with KPMG Peat Marwick and Booz Allen Hamilton, he returned to the helicopter cockpit in the civilian world.

-He just finished a career as a helicopter emergency medical services (HEMS) pilot, instructor and check airman with Air Methods.
-He still flies part time with Corporate Helicopters of San Diego, and he also consults on aviation matters with various local clients.
+He completed a career as a helicopter emergency medical services (HEMS) pilot, instructor and check airman with Air Methods., and still flies part time with Corporate Helicopters of San Diego, and he also consults on aviation matters with various local clients.

 Currently he is under contract to provide executive charter services for a single client, primarily in Europe and that generally involve movements to and from the client's yacht.